-The European Space Operations Centre (ESOC) within the European Space Agency has chosen SUSE® Linux Enterprise Server as its operating system in its deep space ground stations and spacecraft operational control centre.
+The European Space Operations Center (ESOC) within the European Space Agency has chosen SUSE Linux Enterprise Server as its operating system in its deep space ground stations and spacecraft operational control center.

 Ernesto Doelling, head of the ICT Evolution section at ESOC, said: “Performance is important, but it’s the reliability and the maintainability that are key for the ESOC Missions Operations Infrastructure when it comes to operating systems.
 From an engineering perspective, we need a product that is easy to understand and that isn’t overcomplicated.
 And it’s vital to choose a system that will be backed by long-term professional support.”